pandas-dev/pandas/doc/source/getting_started/install.rst

 One way you could be encountering this error is if you have multiple Python installations on your system and you don't have pandas installed in the Python installation you're currently using.
-In Linux/Mac you can run ``which python`` on your terminal and it will tell you which is the Python you're using.
+In Linux/Mac you can run ``which python`` on your terminal and it will tell you which Python installation you're using.
 If it's something like "/usr/bin/python", you're using the Python from the system, which is not recommended.

 It is highly recommended to use ``conda``, for quick installation and for package and dependency updates.